eli/elisa

 eli/elisa's ideal table

 My tables are mostly queer, but I’ve played with all kinds of groups and I prioritize making sure everyone feels welcome and respected.
 The vibe is warm, playful, and a little chaotic.
 We joke around a lot, but we still know when to lock in and keep the story moving.
 What I’m always looking for is a table where people show up for each other, engage with what’s in front of them, and help build momentum.
 The best sessions happen when everyone is invested in making the game fun.
-At my table, “the power of friendship” isn’t a meme, it’s a proven strategy.
+At my table, “the power of friendship” isn’t just a meme.
+It's a proven strategy.
 (It literally saved Barovia in our Curse of Strahd run.
 In these trying times, it was important to my players that love should win.)
 More than anything, I love getting lost in a world we shape together, and I take real joy in the responsibility of crafting a game my players will genuinely love.
+I'm someone who finds love in obligation and responsibility, so I will always try to deliver on player expectations while balancing what's fun for the whole table.

 Featured Prompts